 Insights into the neural mechanisms that underlie visual imagery, how imagery can be objectively and reliably measured, and how it affects general cognition.

-Study of aphantasics (n=22) is designed to test how image-based thoughts might amplify emotion.
+Study of aphantasics (n=22) designed to test how image-based thoughts might amplify emotion.
 Participants read a series of fictitious fearful scenarios while their skin conductance level (SCL) was continuously recorded.